 Our Lady of the Angels Chapel on the grounds of the former St. Charles College.
-Sulpician Tradition at St. Mary's St. Mary's Seminary & University follows the norms for the formation of Catholic priests contained in the Code of Canon Law, Pope John Paul II's 1992 Apostolic Exhortation Pastores Dabo Vobis.
-Ratio Fundamentalis (2016), the current edition of the Program of Priestly Formation (PPF) of the United States Conference of Catholic Bishops, and all other applicable norms of ecclesiastical authority.
-The Ecclesiastical Theological Faculty is bound by and follows the norms of the Apostolic Constitution Veritatis Gaudium (2018).
-St. Mary's is a Sulpician seminary under the governance of the American Province of the Society of St. Sulpice.
-The Society was founded by Fr.
+Sulpician Tradition at St. Mary's St. Mary's Seminary & University follows the norms for the formation of Catholic priests of the Sixth Edition of the Program of Priestly Formation (PPF) of the United States Conference of Catholic Bishops and the 2016 Ratio Fundamentalis Sacerdotalis of the Congregation for Clergy.
+The norms of both the PPF and the Ratio are applied as well as consistently as possible with Pope St. John Paul II's 1992 Apostolic Exhortation Pastores Dabo Vobis, and all of the applicable norms of the Code of Canon Law and any other applicable norms of ecclesiastical authority.
+Additionally, the Ecclesiastical Theological Faculty abides by the norms of the 2018 Apostolic Constitution Veritatis Gaudium.
+St. Mary's is a Sulpician seminary governed by the American Province of the Society of St. Sulpice and the provisions of its civil Articles of Incorporation and By-laws which incorporate the structures and norms of ecclesiastical governance.
+The Society of St. Sulpice was founded by Fr.
 Jean-Jacques Olier at the Church of St. Sulpice in Paris in 1641.
-Today the Sulpicians direct major seminaries in the United States, France, Canada, Colombia, Vietnam, Iapan, Zambia.
-St. Mary's Seminary is governed by and forms seminarians according to the values and principles of priestly formation contained in the Constitutions of the Society of St. Sulpice.
-St. Mary's is committed to and carries out its program in accordance with the almost 400-Sulpician tradition of priestly formation, which includes: Commitment to Ministerial Priesthood: Sulpicians are known for their recognition of the indispensable importance of the ministerial priesthood and their clear focus on priestly formation.
-St. Mary's recognizes this traditional emphasis as critical both for the future of the Church and for the future of society.
+Today the Sulpicians direct major seminaries in the United States, France, Canada, Colombia, Vietnam, Japan, and Zambia.
+St. Mary's Seminary is governed by and forms seminarians according to the values and principles of priestly formation of the Constitutions of the Society of St. Sulpice.
+The Sulpician's almost 400-year-old tradition of priestly formation is expressive of the following values and principles:

-Rev. Phillip J. Brown, P.S.S., J.C.L., J.C.D., President-Rector Emphasis upon Spiritual Formation:
+Rev. Phillip J. Brown, P.S.S., J.C.L., J.C.D., President-Rector Commitment to Ministerial Priesthood: